dominikschlosser/keycloak-push-mfa-poc/README.md

 npm run start
 ```

-2. The mock server listens on a port (e.g., 3000) and exposes endpoints like:
+2. The mock server listens on a port (e.g., 3001) and exposes endpoints like:
     - `/enroll`: POST endpoint to mimic QR code scanning and enrollment completion.
-    - `/login-confirm`: POST endpoint to receive and process login request from keyclaok for login approval.
+    - `/confirm-login`: POST endpoint to process a Keycloak `confirmToken` and respond to the login challenge (`action=approve|deny`, plus optional `userVerification` for number-match / PIN).

 ### Example Integration with Keycloak Flow